operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 - Article updated on 30 March 2012 to suggest explicit `<source>` workaround.
 - Article updated on 18 April 2012 to include MPEG-1/MPEG-2 Audio Layer 3 audio codec for video and clarification on limitation of single `<audio>` or `<video>` element playback on some of the current devices.
 - Article updated on 13 August 2014 to include information about supported Adaptive Bitrate Streaming and DRM formats
+- Article updated on 7 October 2014 to cover subtitles support

 ## Introduction